 4. This is all straight from Economics 101, and Sheffrin has described the basic theory correctly.
 The application of this theory to pricing by power marketers is, however, incorrect.
 Sheffrin and Hildebrandt have clearly misunderstood the role of marketers in the California power market, or else they would have plainly seen that the withholding mechanisms they describe could not be used by marketers.
 If these mechanisms cannot be used, which are the basis of their economic theory of market power, then their conclusions about the abuse of market are also surely wrong.

-5. Pure power marketers such as EPMI are intermediaries between the producers of a product (generators) and the users of a product (customers, as represented by utilities in California).
+5. I am informed that EPMI does not have dispatch control over a significant quantity of generating with market-based rate authority in California or the WSCC.
+Pure power marketers such as EPMI are intermediaries between the producers of a product (generators) and the users of a product (customers, as represented by utilities in California).
 They do not generate electricity, nor control the output of generation plants.
 Their role is typically limited to trading in fixed blocks of power to be generated by others, for delivery at specified times.
 Their role in risk management and price formation is akin to commodities traders such as those in markets for grains, metals and financial futures, who do not generally own farms, mines or printing presses for dollars.
 This distinction is a critical one, as some marketers also act as bidders for physical generation within and outside California.
 These participants may play a fundamentally different role in the market.

 6. It is instructive to pay close attention to what decisions a pure marketer can actually have, under the economic theory promulgated in the Sheffrin Report.
 Both economic and physical withholding strategies if employed, “result in the same reduced output available to the market”.
 But a pure marketer such as EPMI cannot withhold output in the way that the Sheffrin Report envisages.
 It cannot do so because it does not control generation – it has no ability to get the actual generator of the power to reduce its output.
 It buys blocks of power forward from parties, and sells them on to other parties, either in bilateral markets, or in cleared markets like the (now-defunct) California Power Exchange (CalPX) or the Cal ISO real-time markets.
 A pure marketer may also short a market, if it believes that it can buy the power cheaper at a later period.
-However, the owner of firm power (generally known as Schedule C power) traded by pure marketers like EPMI has no ability to engage in withholding, as the power will flow anyway.
+However, the owner of firm power (generally known as Schedule C power as defined by the Western Systems Power Pool) traded by pure marketers like EPMI has no ability to engage in withholding, as the power will flow anyway.
 The decision on where to sell the power affects only the price paid to the contract owner, and does not affect the fundamental supply.
 But if supply cannot be affected, and demand is constant (since marketers also do not control the total demand level to their customers), then out-turn spot prices must be the same.